 2022 Update – Noom seems to only allow you to choose a personal one-on-one coach now OR a group to communicate with.
 I personally think the group is more effective – but that’s my personal opinion.

-My Noom Weight Loss Journey and Behavior Modifications By Month
+My Noom Success Story and Behavior Modifications By Month

 I can’t do this – it’s impossible.
 I can’t believe how many calories are in cheese, and in olive oil!
 My sweet tooth (which is really strong) was in full withdrawal mode.
 I was angry, until I discovered broiled bananas with spices and a little brown sugar.
 I also discovered the use of spices for flavor and I started giving up or modifying little things that were less important to me like milk in my coffee.
 My nightly cheese plates became occasional skinny cheese slices on a small plate (to make it look like I was eating more to my eyes).
 I found that if I just sliced the cheese thinner, I still felt satisfied with the cheese taste I was craving, but I was taking in fewer calories.